pravega/pravega-benchmark/README.md

 ```

 Note:
-* The token used in the example above is for `Basic` authentication, which is handled by the Password Auth
+* The specified token `YWRtaW46MTExMV9hYWFh` shown in the example above equals Base64 encoded value of credentials
+in `{username}:{password}` format supported by the specified authentication method `Basic`.
+The specified token is
-Handler.
-The token's value equals Base64 encoded value of string `{username}:{password}`.
-The value shown in the example
+Base64 encoded value of string `admin:1111_aaaa`, represent the admin account available in the Password Auth Handler
-above is Base64 encoded value of string `admin:1111_aaaa`.
-If you are using another authentication method supported
+database.
+If you are using another authentication method supported by a custom Pravega Auth Handler, generate a
-by a custom Pravega Auth Handler, generate a corresponding token, and specify it instead.
+corresponding token, and specify the token and method here instead.
-* Moreover, TLS host name verification is turned off by default to make it easier to run this tool.
+* TLS host name verification is turned off by default to make it easier to run this tool.
 To enable hostname
 verification, specify `-validateCertHostName true` option when executing it.

 ## Running in Docker